RTChou/DGEclustering/README.md

 <b>I.</b> Searching from a starting directory for differential gene expression datasets (DESeq2 outputs), and automatically generating diagnostic plots for paired DGE datasets, which includes: Q-Q plots, fish plots, and scatter plots.
 <p align="center"><img src="../assets/automation.png" width="700"></p>

-<b>II.</b> Conducting multidimensional clustering analysis integrated with GO terms for paired DGE datasets.
+<b>II.</b> Conducting multidimensional clustering analysis integrated with GO terms for paired (could be two or more) DGE datasets.
 The GO terms are intergrated using the InteGO package (Verbanck, M., Lê, S. & Pagès, J. A new unsupervised gene clustering algorithm based on the integration of biological knowledge into expression data.
 BMC Bioinformatics 14, 42 (2013).)
 <p align="center"><img src="../assets/clustering.png" width="650"></p>